yasushisakai/bikebump-web/README.md

     - ```git clone git@github.com:yasushisakai/bikebump.git```
 2. cd to bikebump directory
 1. ```npm install``` & wait a while to install the dependencies
+1. download [this](https://github.com/yasushisakai/bikebump/releases/download/v0.0.5/put_in_root.zip), extract it and put into root director*y
 1. ```npm run startdev```
     - this will convert all of the js files to one index_bundle.js file and put it into dist folder
     - then start the server by running server.js file